 Use a Jack Pad

-This is a simple step to distribute vehicle weight evenly.
+It is a simple step to distribute vehicle weight evenly.
 You can use wood blocks or thick rubber to make the jack pad.
 They can be placed between the jack and the pinch weld.
-This will ensure that the weight is distributed evenly rather than hitting one area of the car.
+It will ensure that the weight is distributed evenly rather than hitting one area of the car.

 Use the Right U-channel Jackstand

 To rest in the jack stand, place the U-channel jack stand perpendicularly to the pinchweld.
-If the car isn’t balanced, this jack stand may slightly indent your pinchwelds.
-Make sure the U-channels of your car are not too deep.
+This jack stand may slightly indent your pinch welds if the car isn’t balanced.
+Make sure the U-channels of your vehicle are just a little deep.

 Pinchweld Rubber Seal